ALL RECENT VICTORIES

 Client was charged with two counts of threats after he had admitted to telling the alleged victim that he would kill him.
 Client also allegedly threaten another person in text messages.
 CASE DISMISSED.

 Client was cited for driving to endanger after state trooper saw him driving his motorcycle over 105 mph in a 55 mph.
 Case was dismissed on the payment of court costs in he was found not responsible on civil offenses.

 Client was charged a felony assault and battery with a dangerous weapon.
-Client was alleged to has hit her then boyfriend while wearing a very large ring causing a bleeding and bruising.
-At arraignment Case Was Diverted Meaning that the client was never arraigned and the charges will not appear on her record.
+Client was alleged to have hit her then-boyfriend while wearing a very large ring causing bleeding and bruising.
+At arraignment, Case Was Diverted Meaning that the client was never arraigned and the charges will not appear on her record.